 in their sin.
 He

-us.
-There is a believer’s judgment, which many Christians are unaware
+there is a believer’s judgment that many Christians are unaware

 (2Cor 5-10).
 The judgment of the believer will be different from the judgment